CLI Reference

 Store a learning.

-haptix note "Login button is at the bottom of the scroll view"
+haptix tool note "Login button is at the bottom of the scroll view"

-haptix note "Always dismiss keyboard before tapping nav bar" --scope universal
+haptix tool note "Always dismiss keyboard before tapping nav bar" --scope universal

 Recall stored learnings.